 The Texas Department of State Health Services reports that Texans collectively make millions of emergency room visits each year.
 As anyone who is familiar with healthcare costs knows well, a serious accident can leave an injured victim with stacks of medical bills along with many other expenses.
 Through a personal injury claim, much needed financial compensation may be available.
 Of course, the legal process often moves slowly — sometimes frustratingly so.
 Waiting for a settlement could put serious financial strain on your family.
 Lawsuit loans offer an answer.
 At Ally Lawsuit Loans, we offer the lowest rate pre-settlement lawsuit loans in Houston, TX.
 If you need a lawsuit cash advance in Houston, contact us for immediate assistance.
 What is a Lawsuit Loan and How Does it Work?
 A Cash Advance on the Expected Value on Your Lawsuit A lawsuit loan is not technically a loan at all — it is a non recourse cash advance that is supported solely by the future value of a legal case.
 In other words, in obtaining a lawsuit loan, you are trading part of your settlement or trial verdict in exchange for cash today.
 If you lose your case, you are not obligated to repay anything.
 Eligibility is Based on Your Case — Not Your Credit History Whether or not you are eligible for a lawsuit loan in Houston will be based on the strength and projected value of your lawsuit.
 This is why a lawsuit cash advance cannot be processed until the lending company gets important documents from your attorney.
 Eligibility does not depend on your financial background or your credit history.
 Make Sure You Find the Lowest Available Rates Lawsuit loans do not come with monthly payments.
 Further, should you lose your case, you are not required to pay back the proceeds.
 There is no risk.
 Of course, that does not mean that costs are irrelevant.
 You should always look for a Houston lawsuit lending company that offers the lowest rates.
 Beyond that, we recommend that you only take out what you need to support yourself and your family.
 If you are approved for a higher amount, you do not need to accept all of it — you can always come back for a second lawsuit loan should your case take even longer than expected.
 Pre-Settlement Lawsuit Loans We Offer in Houston, TX At Ally Lawsuit Loans, we fund a wide range of different types of legal cases.
 If you are expecting to recover financial compensation through a legal settlement or through a lawsuit, you may be qualified for an immediate cash advance.
 Some of the specific types of cases that we frequently offer lawsuit loans for in Houston, TX include: Personal injury lawsuit loans;Car accident lawsuit loans; Premises liability lawsuits; Medical malpractice lawsuits;Product liability claims; Defective medical device claims; andEmployment law claims, including wrongful termination lawsuits.
 If you have questions or concerns about whether or not you are eligible to get a cash advance for your Texas lawsuit, we encourage to give us a call right away.
 Our Houston, TX legal funding specialists will be more than happy to review your case and help you understand your options for a lawsuit loan.
 Why Choose Ally Lawsuit Loans for Pre-Settlement Funding in Houston, TX Are you applying for a lawsuit cash advance in Houston, TX?
 Work with the region’s preferred lawsuit lending company.
 At Ally Lawsuit Loans, we are dedicated to providing plaintiffs (our clients) with the best services in the industry.
 Specifically, our Houston, TX pre-settlement funding specialists will: Get you access to the lowest rate lawsuit loans in Houston — guaranteed;Process your application efficiently, with approval taking as little as 24 hours; andProvide complete fairness and transparency — with no confusing terms or hidden fees.
 Finally, we believe in treating our client right.
 Our customer support team will make sure that you understand exactly what is happening during every step of the application process.
 If you have questions about lawsuit funding in Southeast Texas, we are always here to provide reliable support.
 Apply for a Lawsuit Loan in Houston, Texas At Ally Lawsuit Loans, we are committed to providing the lowest interest rate lawsuit loans and pre-settlement funding to clients.
 If you need immediate funding to support you while your legal claim is still pending, we are here to help.
 Contact us today to apply for a lawsuit loan.
 We serve plaintiffs in Houston and throughout the surrounding communities, including in Harris County, Galveston County, Montgomery County, Liberty County, Fort Bend County, and Chambers County.

 Slip and falls are among the most common types of accidents reported in the United States.
-Indeed, the National Floor Safety Institute (NFSI)published findings indicating that more than one million Americans seek emergency medical attention for slip and fall accident injuries each year.
+Indeed, the National Floor Safety Institute (NFSI) published findings indicating that more than one million Americans seek emergency medical attention for slip and fall accident injuries each year.
 If you were injured in a slip and fall accident that happened because of the negligence of a business or a property owner, you may be entitled to recover financial compensation through a lawsuit.
 Unfortunately, even if you have a winning case, it can take quite a long time to get a slip and fall accident settlement.
 At Ally Lawsuit Loans, we provide plaintiffs with the lowest cost slip and fall pre settlement funding.
 If your bills are starting to pile up while you are awaiting a slip and fall accident settlement, there are options available.
 Please contact our team to learn more about your eligibility for immediate funding.
 Why Work With Ally Lawsuit Loans for Slip and Fall Funding Pre-settlement slip and fall funding — also sometimes called a ‘slip and fall lawsuit loan’ — is not technically a loan at all.
 Like other types of pre-settlement personal injury funding, it is non recourse funding.
 That means that there are no associated monthly payments and that you only have to repay the ‘loan’ if you receive a settlement or a verdict.
 If your slip and fall accident case is not successful, you keep the money and have no further obligations.
 The legal funding company accepts the risks.
 While pre-settlement funding offers immediate access to financial support, it is crucial that you choose the right lawsuit lending company.
-Sadly, there are firms out there that charge exorbitant interest rates or attach hidden fees to cash advances.
+Check Out Some Of the Recent Reviews From Around the Web Sadly, there are firms out there that charge exorbitant interest rates or attach hidden fees to cash advances.
 Our company is different.
 At Ally Lawsuit Loans, we are proud to be the most trusted lending funding company.
 Among other things, our team: Offers plaintiffs the lowest interest rates in the industry — 100 percent guaranteed;Commits to using fair and transparent application process; Provides all clients with attentive and fully personalized customer support services; Can issue pre-settlement slip and fall funding in as little as 24 hours; andGuarantees that you repay $0 if your case does not settle or you lose.
 We know that lawsuit loans are complicated.
 You may have questions about your eligibility, the application process, how much you should take out, or other related issues.
 Our slip and fall lending specialists are standing by, ready to get you the information and answers that you deserve.
-Get the cash that you need without all of the hassle.
-Apply for Slip and Fall Lawsuit Funding Today At Ally Lawsuit Loans, our lawsuit funding specialists are committed to providing the lowest rate pre-settlement cash advances in the entire industry.
+Get the cash that you need without all of the hassles.
+Apply for Slip and Fall Lawsuit Funding Today At Ally Lawsuit Loans, our lawsuit funding specialists are committed to providing the lowest rate of pre-settlement cash advances in the entire industry.
 If you need money for your slip and fall accident lawsuit, we are available to help.
 To apply for a personal injury lawsuit loan, please do not hesitate to contact our customer support team today.